 Like most other power tools, these are also available in two different power sources.
 Based on your requirement, you can either go for the corded (electric) or the cordless (battery-powered) one.

 Both have similar functionality.
 If I want to drill for a long time and need a lot of power, I would go for the corded one.
-On the other hand, for small at home garage work, I would rather choose the cordless one.
+On the other hand, for small at-home garage work, I would rather choose the cordless one.

 Corded drills are powerful.
-You’ll have access to continuous power supply and extra power.
+You’ll have access to the continuous power supply and extra power.
 The downside is you must stay close to a power outlet or use an extension cord.